tweyter/AviationWeather/README.rst

 Command line operation
 ----------------------

-The Python interpreter for this program is located at:
+The Python binary for this program is located at:

-/home/tweyter/.pyenv/versions/avwx_venv/bin/python
+/home/tweyter/.pyenv/versions/avwx_venv/bin/

-To run the converter program, use the following command:
+To run the converter program, execute the following binary program:

 converter <weather type>